tstillwell/curr-value/README.md

 Second, the autocomplete fields are populated with the currencies from this list.

 The function
 `buildCryptonatorAutocompleteData()`
 performs this populating.
 This uses the Ajax AutoComplete for jQuery API.

+Once those two steps are done, queries can be performed.

+The `fetchCryptonatorTicker()`
+function performs the actual queries using the cryptonator API and displays the data to the user.

 #### jQuery-Autocomplete